 - Pipe Length.
-Building sewers in excess of 50 feet in length thatwhich carry wastewater from the buildings served to the septic tank, distribution box or aeration treatment plant shall be provided with at least one clean-out every 50 feet that terminates at grade. - j) Private Sewage Disposal System Development.
-The following factors shall govern the development of a private sewage disposal system: - 1) Drainage.
+Building sewers in excess of 50 feet in length that which carry wastewater from the buildings served to the septic tank, distribution box, or aeration treatment plant shall be provided with at least one clean-out every 50 feet that terminates at grade. - j) Private Sewage Disposal System Development.
+The following factors shall govern the development of a private sewage disposal system: - Drainage.
 A private sewage disposal system shall not be located in areas where surface water will accumulate.
-Provisions shall be made to minimize flow of surface water over the private sewage system.
-Examples of such provisions would be the use of dikes, embankments, ditches or flow diverters. - 2) Distances.
-The location of the various components of a private sewage disposal system shall comply with Appendix A, Illustration D of this Part. - 3) Area Reserved for Sewage Disposal.
-The area to be used for a private sewage disposal system shall be selected and maintained so that it is free from encroachment by driveways, accessory buildings, swimming pools, parking areas, buried lawn sprinkling systems and underground utility services, patios, slabs, and additions to the original structure or any other structure that limitwhich limits free access to the system for maintenance, servicing or proper operation.
+The Provisions shall be made to minimize flow of surface water over the private sewage system shall be minimized, for example, by - Examples of such provisions would be the use of dikes, embankments, ditches, or flow diverters. - 2) Distances.
+The location of the various components of a private sewage disposal system shall comply with Appendix A.7Illustration D of this Part. - 3) Area Reserved for Sewage Disposal.
+The area to be used for a private sewage disposal system shall be selected and maintained so that it is free from encroachment by driveways, accessory buildings, swimming pools, parking areas, buried lawn sprinkling systems and underground utility services, patios, slabs, additions to the original structure, or any other structure that which limits free access to the system for maintenance, servicing, or proper operation.
 The designated area for the subsurface seepage system shall be secured prior to construction or modifications to the site, and shall be protected throughout the site development or construction process.
-The homeowner or licensed contractor shall secure this area to deter any traffic, compaction of the soil, removal or addition of soil or encroachment on the area of the proposed subsurface seepage system.
-Temporary fencing, posts and roping or a similar restrictive barrier may be used to restrict access.
-The area of the proposed private sewage disposal system shall be protected throughout the site development or construction process. - 4) Creviced Limestone Formations.
-A subsurface seepage system shall not be constructed in an area where there is less than 4 feet of soil between the lowest point in a subsurface seepage system and the top of a creviced limestone formation.
-In areas where creviced limestone is known to occur, a soil boring to a depth of at least 4 feet below the bottom of the subsurface seepage system shall be made to verify that creviced limestone is not present.
+The property owner or licensed contractor shall secure this area to deter any traffic, compaction of the soil, removal or addition of soil, or encroachment on the area of the proposed subsurface seepage system.
+Temporary fencing, posts, and roping or a similar restrictive barrier may be used to restrict access.
+The area of the proposed private sewage disposal system shall be protected throughout the site development or construction process.